nodejs/Intl/README.md

-# Internationalization Workgroup
+# Internationalization Working Group

 ## Mandate

-The Internationalization working group’s purpose is to gain consensus for:

-1. this
-2. that
+The Internationalization Working Group is dedicated to support and improvement of Internationalization (i18n) and Localization (l10n) in Node.

 Its responsibilities are:

-1. this
-2. that
-3. the other
+1. functionality & compliance (standards: ecma, unicode…)
+2. Support for globalization and internationalization issues that come up in the tracker
+3. Guidance and Best Practices
+4. Refinement of existing Intl implementation

+## Liason relationships

+The WG will pursue formal or informal relationships with other WGs or other bodies as appropriate, which may include but is not limited to:

+* v8 Intl engineering group
+* W3C Internationalization group
+* jQuery globalize

+## Items out of scope

+The Internationalization Working Group is not responsible for, but may benefit from interaction/liason with those interested in, the following:

+* Translation of Node documentation, messages, and other materials into specific languages.
+* Outreach and user assistance given to users in specific langauges.

-## Current Project Team Members
+## Current WG Members
   + Steven R. Loomis (@srl295) Facilitator
   + Michael Dawson (@mhdawson)
   + James Snell (@jasnell)